Creative coding color study : Mastering Organic Gradients: Using Normal Distribution

 The drawing of impression of dawn.

-I'll use the method of stacking half-transparent colors to make complex gradients.
+I'll use the method of layering semi-transparent colors to make complex gradients.

-The 'blendMode(SCREEN)' makes it brighter as you stack the colors.
+The blendMode(SCREEN) makes it brighter as you layer the colors.
 It behaves like light.

-The 'blendMode(SUBTRACT)' makes it darker as you stack the colors.
+The blendMode(SUBTRACT) makes it darker as you layer the colors.
 It behaves like paints

-I think the 'blendMode(BLEND)' (default blend-mode) is easy to stack the half-transparent colors.
-And I like the difference of mixed colors in the order of stacking.
+blendMode(BLEND) (default blend-mode) is ideal for layering the semi-transparent colors.
+And I like the difference of mixed colors in the order of layering.

 It's the example that changes transparency in linear.